elanmed/ff.nvim/README.md

 - Frecency scores are calculated once and cached when the picker is opened - not on every keystroke
 - Open buffers are pulled once and cached when the picker is opened
 - Icons are cached by extension to avoid calling `mini.icons` when possible
-- Results are only processed if they have a fuzzy score of at least `opts.min_score_considered`
 - A max of `opts.max_results_considered` results are processed
+- Results are cached for each user input
+- Results from the previous input (or more accurately, the current input minus the last character) are used as the source files when filtering results for the current input.
+This _dramatically_ reduces the number of files to process as the input grows
 - Icons and highlights can be disabled for especially large codebases

-With these optimizations in place, I average around ~40ms per keystroke on a codebase of 50k files.
-Enable the `benchmark_step` and `benchmark_mean` options to try it yourself.
+With these optimizations in place, I average around **15ms per keystroke on a codebase of 50k files**.
+Enable the `benchmark_step` and `benchmark_mean` options to try yourself!

 ## Highlight Groups
 - `FFPickerFuzzyHighlightChar`: The chars in a result currently fuzzy matched